SireDestiny/Utrecht-house-ml-deployment/README.md

 │
 ├── models             <- Trained and serialized model │
-├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
+├── notebooks          <- Jupyter notebooks
 │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting